simplicityitself/microservice-ux/demoApp/README.md

 ### Running the App

 We have now deployed the projections onto the Eventstore and are ready to start the app.
-In the demoApp folder start the app by using
+In the demoApp folder (NOT the /build folder!!) start the app by using

 ```bash
 node app.js